-- 1. Ensure that the violation meets the criteria outlined in the preceding subparagraphs of this section; - 2.
+- 1. Ensure that the violation meets the criteria outlined in the preceding subparagraphs of this section. - 2.
 Ensure that the case file includes a copy of the citation for the prior violation, the OSHA-1Bs describing the prior violation that serves as the basis for the repeated citation, and any other supporting evidence that describes the violation.
 If the prior violation citation is not available, the basis for the repeated citation shall, nevertheless, be adequately documented in the case file.
-The file shall also include all documents showing that the citation is a final order and on what date it became final (i.e., if the case was not contested, the certified mail card (final 15 working days from employer's receipt of the citation), signed Informal Settlement (final 15 working days from when both parties signed) or Formal Settlement Agreements and Notice of Docketing (final 30 days after docketing date), or Judge's Decision and Notice of Docketing (final 30 days after docketing)); - 3.
+The file shall also include all documents showing that the citation is a final order and on what date it became final, as follows: if the case was not contested, the certified mail card (final 15 working days from employer's receipt of the citation); signed Informal Settlement (on the date of the last signature of both parties as long as the contest period has not expired); Formal Settlement Agreements and Notice of Docketing (final 30 days after docketing date); or Judge's Decision and Notice of Docketing (final 30 days after docketing). - 3.
 IMIS information shall not be used as the sole means to establish that a prior violation has been issued. - 4.
-In circumstances when it is not clear that the violation meets the criteria outlined in this section, consult with the Regional Administrator or designee before issuing a repeated citation; and - 5.
-If a repeated citation is issued, ensure that the cited employer is fully informed of the previous violations serving as a basis for the repeated citation by notation in the Alleged Violation Description (AVD) portion of the citation, using the following or similar language:
+In circumstances when it is not clear that the violation meets the criteria outlined in this section, consult with the Regional Administrator or designee before issuing a repeated citation. - If a repeated citation is issued, ensure that the cited employer is 5. fully informed of the previous violations serving as a basis for the repeated citation by notation in the Alleged Violation Description (AVD) portion of the citation, using the following or similar language:

-The (employer n ame) was previously cited for a

-violation of this occupational safety and health

-standard or its equivalent standard (name

-previously cited standard), which was contained

-in OSHA inspection number,

-citation number , item

-number and was affirmed as a final

-order on (date), with respect to a workplace

-located at .
+The (employer name) was p reviously cited for a violation of this occupationa l safety and health standard or its equivalent st tandard (name previously cited standard), which was contained in OSHA inspection number , citation number , item